Supervisors take action on compensation

 While the storm alert did not cover the entire county, Hall indicated a similar report could be generated for all 687 sites registered under the new system.

-He said that represented about 6 percent of eligible sites; and although state officials considered that good, he did not share that assessment.
+He said that represented about 6% of eligible sites; and although state officials considered that good, he did not share that assessment.
 Hall said he would continue to target events, including the county fair, as sites where people could sign up for the alerts.

 Hall also presented a 911 update; and continued to push for a replacement of communication dispatch consoles in the county sheriff’s office.
 He said notifications for grant funding would be issued later this fall.